 'Neutron' Jack Welch, who led GE's rapid expansion, dies at 84

-In 2012 Welch, who co-wrote a column with his wife Suzy Welch for media outlets including Reuters, sparked an outcry with a tweet suggesting the Obama White House manipulated job numbers for political gain.
-Click here https://www.reuters.com/article/us-jackwelch-reuters/jack-welch-terminates-column-with-reuters-fortune-idUSBRE8981CZ20121009 to read the story.
-ENGINEER BY TRAINING

 Born in 1935, Welch received his B.S. degree in chemical engineering from the University of Massachusetts, and his M.S. and Ph.D. degrees in chemical engineering from the University of Illinois in 1960.
-In 1960, Welch joined GE as a chemical engineer at its plastics division in Pittsfield, Massachusetts.
+That same year, Welch joined GE as a chemical engineer at its plastics division in Pittsfield, Massachusetts.
 He was elected the company's youngest vice president in 1972 and became vice chairman in 1979.

 In 1980, the year before Welch became CEO, GE recorded revenues of $26.8 billion; in 2000, the year before he left, they were nearly $130 billion.
 In 2001, GE was one of the largest and most valuable companies in the world, up from America's tenth-largest by market cap in 1981.
 Welch also made GE a training ground for business leaders.
 His tough grading system provided advancement only for those who showed the best results, and weeded out the rest.